rohitkishne/STRESUMS-Application/README.md

 2. Student Panel

 # DataBase Handling :
---> Using a MySql Software to managing the data.
+-->Using a MySql Software to managing the data.
 --> Using SQL language to retrieve and manipulating of data.

+# Libraries :
+Contains two libraries
+1. mysql.connector-j-8.0.31.jar
+2. rs2xml.jar